How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Conclusions

 In this work, we adopt a robust nodal reconstruction approach that does not assume a specific parametric form of $f(z)$, but instead reconstructs it directly from the data using a piecewise-spline method.
 This adds significant flexibility to the analysis, allowing us to explore a broader class of models directly constrained by observations.
 The resulting framework captures potential deviations from the cosmological constant and offers a powerful tool for testing the nature of DE beyond standard assumptions.

-We present a comprehensive analysis of generalized HDE models, using the latest cosmological datasets DESI+SH0ES+Union3 and DESI+SH0ES+PP, which reveal several key insights into the viability of HDE as an alternative to the standard $\Lambda$CDM paradigm and how holographic DE could be using a nodal with a reconstruction approach of up to 3 points of the exponent present in the expression \ref{eq:density_general}, which indirectly is a reconstruction of the event future horizon.
+We present a comprehensive analysis of generalized HDE models, using the latest cosmological datasets DESI+SH0ES+Union3 and DESI+PPS, which reveal several key insights into the viability of HDE as an alternative to the standard $\Lambda$CDM paradigm and how holographic DE could use a nodal with a reconstruction approach of up to 3 points of the exponent present in the expression \ref{eq:density_general}, which indirectly is a reconstruction of the future event horizon.

-Although theoretically attractive, we have seen that the conventional HDE model, or 0-Node, demonstrates statistically inferior performance compared to $\Lambda$CDM, as evidenced by higher values of $\chi^2$ and Bayesian evidence metrics for both datasets.
+Although theoretically attractive, we have seen that the conventional HDE model, or 0-Node, demonstrates statistically inferior performance compared to $\Lambda$CDM, as evidenced by higher values of {p-value} and Bayesian evidence metrics for both datasets.
 This suggests that the simplest formulation of HDE struggles to reconcile with current observational constraints.
 However, introducing nodal reconstructions significantly improves the model's flexibility and agreement with the data.

-Conversely, for the 1-Node case (comparable with Barrow and Tsallis HDE), we observe a marginal improvement in fit quality ($\Delta \chi^2_{\Lambda \rm{CDM},\; 1\text{-Node}} \approx 0.2$), with the amplitude parameters tending toward $\Lambda$CDM-like behavior.
+In contrast, for the case of 1-Node (comparable to Barrow and Tsallis HDE), we observe an {insignificant} improvement in fit quality ({p-value=0.75}), with the amplitude parameters tending toward $\Lambda$CDM-like behavior.
 This indicates that minimal extensions of HDE can partially accommodate observational data without substantially deviating from the standard model.

 The most compelling results emerge in the 2- and 3-Node reconstructions.
-The 2-Node HDE model shows substantial evidence over $\Lambda$CDM ($\Delta \chi^2_{\Lambda\rm{CDM,\; 2\text{-Node}}} \approx 5.3, 6.4$), with amplitude parameters that deviate significantly from zero and capture DDE features.
+The 2-Node HDE model shows {significant} evidence over $\Lambda$CDM ({p-value=0.0101} {and $\Delta {\rm ln} \mathcal{Z}=-1.16$}), with amplitude parameters that deviate significantly from zero and capture DDE features.
 The reconstructed EoS exhibits a redshift-dependent transition from quintessence-like to phantom-like behavior, and recent studies \cite{DESI:2024mwx,Ormondroyd, abedin2025searchinteractiondarksector} have used different reconstruction methods and model approaches.